City-of-Helsinki/palvelutarjotin-admin/README.md

     >
     > If you connect to a Docker container from your local computer, you can usually use https://localhost:8081/ to reach the API.

-5. Run the Node application in development mode with `yarn dev`.
+5. Run the Node application in development mode with `pnpm dev`.
 At this point you should be also running the local APIs if you have selected to use them.

 ##### Running using Docker